rikedyp/DyalogTutorials/docs/quickstart.md

 ## Listing and Clearing Names
 In APL, arrays are the first class entities, but they are not the only things that can be named.
 In Dyalog there are many [name classes](http://help.dyalog.com/latest/#Language/System%20Functions/nc.htm), but in general we refer to any named entity as a name, and together the functions, variables, operators, namespaces, classes, instances etc. are just called names.

-You can list the names in the workspace using the `]names` user command.

 You can clear the workspace using `)CLEAR`.
 An unsaved workspace will be lost, but a [file system link](#link) will be broken such that the files are still in tact.

-## Creating functions and operators
+## Creating Functions and Operators
 With your cursor highlighting a name, press <kbd>Shift</kbd>+<kbd>Enter</kbd> to open the editor.

 While editing, you can use the forward-slash `/` on the [numpad](https://en.wikipedia.org/wiki/Numeric_keypad) to automatically format your code.